naeemAbdul-Aziz/discreetkit/SYSTEM_DESIGN.md

     *   It cryptographically verifies the webhook signature to ensure it's genuinely from Paystack.
     *   Upon successful verification, it updates the order status in the Supabase database (e.g., from `pending_payment` to `received`) and logs a payment confirmation event in `order_events`.

+## Payment Reliability and Verification Fallback

+To ensure orders transition out of `pending_payment` even if Paystack webhooks are delayed or misconfigured, the system includes a verification fallback triggered on the user's return to the site:

+1. Order creation via `createOrderAction` inserts the order with status `pending_payment` and initializes a Paystack transaction using the order `code` as the Paystack `reference`.
+2. Primary path: Paystack calls our webhook `POST /api/webhooks/paystack`.
+On `charge.success` with `data.status === 'success'`, we update `orders.status` to `received` (idempotent) and append an `order_events` "Payment Confirmed" entry.
+3. Fallback path: When Paystack redirects the user to `/order/success?reference=...`, the page calls `GET /api/payment/verify?reference=...`.
+The server verifies the transaction with Paystack's Verify API and, if successful and the order is still `pending_payment`, updates it to `received` and appends the same event.
+This endpoint is idempotent and safe to retry.
+4. Live updates: The client tracking page subscribes to `orders` updates via Supabase Realtime and refetches the order; the admin dashboard receives an SSE event and refetches metrics and recent orders.

+### Configuration Checklist

+- `PAYSTACK_SECRET_KEY` must be set for both initializing and verifying transactions.
+- Paystack webhook URL should be configured to: `https://<your-domain>/api/webhooks/paystack`.
+- `NEXT_PUBLIC_SITE_URL` must point to the public base URL used in Paystack callback URLs.
+- Supabase Realtime must be enabled for the `orders` table to support live UI updates.

+### Test Steps

+1. Place an order and complete a Paystack test payment.
+2. After redirect to `/order/success?reference=...`, the page will call the verify endpoint.
+3. Visit `/track?code=<reference>` and confirm status is `received` with a "Payment Confirmed" event.
+4. Open the admin dashboard; the order should appear in recent orders (pending payments are filtered out).

+### Operational Hardening

+- Verify endpoint `/api/payment/verify` has a lightweight per-IP+reference rate limit (5 requests/min) to reduce abuse.
+This is an in-memory limit and acts per instance in serverless.
+- Enable debug logs by setting `PAYMENTS_DEBUG=true` to emit safe, structured messages from both webhook and verify paths.
+Keep it off in production unless troubleshooting.

+### Cart Lifecycle

+- The cart is managed client-side via Zustand and persisted to `localStorage`.
+- On the payment success page (`/order/success`), once payment is verified (or already confirmed via webhook), the cart is cleared programmatically to avoid accidental reorders and ensure a clean slate.
+- The clear operation is guarded so it only runs once per success visit.

 ### 3.6.
 AI Chatbot (Genkit)

 *   **Framework:** `Firebase Genkit` with the `googleAI` plugin.